spheronFdn/documentations/versioned_docs/version-3.0.0-beta/deployments/connect-mvcs.md

 ---
 id: mvcs
-title: Connect multiple Git providers
+title: Connect multiple git providers
-sidebar_label: Multiple Git providers
+sidebar_label: Multiple Git Providers
-slug: /deployments/connect-mvcs
+slug: /deployments/connect-git
 ---

 Spheron allows deployments for different providers and every branch push to your GitHub, GitLab, and Bitbucket projects.
-Before starting, you would need to sync your GitHub, GitLab, and Bitbucket projects to your spheron account.
+Before starting, you must sync your GitHub, GitLab, and Bitbucket projects to your spheron account.

 ### Step 1